You may wish to see an introductory page first.

 Eastern walls and their main tower

-It is possible to walk on the ramparts of the eastern walls which are interrupted by a tower showing different levels of fortifications.
-Unfortunately a modern clock spoils its view.
+It is possible to walk on the ramparts of the eastern walls which are interrupted by a tower showing different layers of fortifications.

 Black Sea walls